amruta-11/seattle-calls-data-eda-imt562/README.md

 ## Setup
 1. Clone the repo
-2. Create a folder folder named 'data' inside the main folder and copy 'Call_Data(2017-Present).csv' into it
+2. Create a folder folder named 'data' inside the main folder and copy 'Call_Data(2017-Present).csv' into it.
+Please obtain the data from [Seattle Open Data website.](https://data.seattle.gov/Public-Safety/Call-Data/33kz-ixgy).
+3. Click on 'View Data' use 'Filter' option to get data since 2017.
+You need to filter the data on 'Original Time Queued' column in the dataset.

 ## Getting the location and calls data in Tableau